Next Up

 There is a chance that the Eagles boss decides to use the pair as a front two, given recent comments.
 He suggested that having two target men up top is a “good option.”

-Mateta’s future remains in doubt despite his failed move to Milan, and that might be factored into the decision.
-Strand Larsen seems to be the long-term starting number nine.
+Mateta’s future remains in doubt despite his failed move to Milan, and that might be factored into the decision, although Strand Larsen seems to be the long-term starting number nine.

 Strand Larsen should be relishing the challenge of keeping Mateta out of Glasner’s team and spearheading the assault on the Europa Conference League.
 A positive display against Leeds could go a long way in determining that he remains the man for the job.